tonsky/rum/README.md

   </body>
 ```

-`mount` is usually used just once in an app lifecycle to mount top of your component tree to a page.
+Usually, `mount` is used just once in an app lifecycle to mount the top of your component tree to a page.
 After that, for a dynamic applications, you should either _update_ your components or rely on them to update themselves.

 ### Updating components manually

-Simplest way to update your app is to mount it again:
+The simplest way to update your app is to mount it again:

 ```clojure
 (rum/mount (repeat-label 5 "abc") js/document.body)